 63 Pages Posted: 16 Oct 2018 Last revised: 22 Mar 2022

-A monopolistic seller is marketing a good to a customer whose willingness to pay is determined by both his private type and the quality of the good.
-The seller can design a menu of both prices and experiments—that reveal information about quality.
+A monopolistic seller is marketing a good to a customer whose willingness to pay is determined by both his private type and the “quality.”
+The seller can design a menu of both prices and experiments - that reveal information about quality.
 We show that the optimal mechanism features both price discrimination and information discrimination: buyers with higher private types face lower prices and receive less discerning positive signals.
 Moreover, we demonstrate the complementary nature of these two forms of discrimination.
-Our mechanism remains optimal within a general class of mechanisms satisfying ex post individually rationality.
-Overall, information design facilitates surplus creation on the extensive margin, but leads to surplus destruction on the intensive margin.
+Our mechanism remains optimal within a general class of mechanisms satisfying ex-signal individual rationality.
+Discriminatory information design facilitates surplus creation on the extensive margin, but leads to surplus destruction on the intensive margin.

 Keywords: price discrimination, mechanism design, information design, online advertising